nancyrosas0/regex-tutorial/Develop/gist-template.md

 `^` matches the beginning of a target string, while `$` matches the end of the target string or input--these are called `Anchors`.
 For example, if we were to put in the email addresses `uni-corn_1@yahoo.com` and `unicorn@hotmail.govvvvv`, with `^` and the front of the input and `$` and the end (ex: `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`), only `uni-corn_1@yhaoo.com` would be selected since it contains `a-z` letters and `0-9` numbers. `unicorn@hotmail.govvvvv` is not selected since it does not adhere to the limits "anchored" at the end of the expression that `$` is anchoring.
 Basically, it goes outside of the `quantifiers`. `Quantifiers` are explained in the next section.

 ### Quantifiers
 As the exmple above, `unicorn@hotmail.govvvvv` was not found in our regular expression.
 While it fulfils all the front parts of the expression, there are certain `quantifiers` in order that must match.
 The section, `{2,6}` is the `quantifier` stating that the back part of the email address string must be between two and six characters.
-If you notice, `.govvvvv` is seven characters which disqualifies it from being returned.
+If you notice, `.govvvvv` is seven characters which disqualifies it from being returned since it exceeds the six character limit.

 ### Character Classes
+This email match example uses the `character class` `\d` which is the `digit` `character class`.
+When using `\d` this `class` finds any single digit.

 ### Flags

 ### Grouping and Capturing